gclodge/Themis.Geometry/README.md

 // Add to tree
 tree.Add(point, env);
 ```
-Now, let's say you've got a collection if `Triangle` geometries that represent a 3D ground surface and you want to perform efficient collision detection.
+Now, let's say you've got a collection of `Triangle` geometries that represent a 3D ground surface & you want to perform efficient collision detection.
 Here's how you'd build the tree:
 ```csharp
 var tree = new QuadTree<Triangle>();
 // Add each Triangle using the existing IBoundingBox envelope